JoaoBarreiros/Old-Projects/README.md

 # Old-Projects
-Old projects that I did for college
+A collection of old projects that I did for college.